Get

 6. Set Limits in Your House

-Instead of letting your Maine Coon free roam your entire house, set limits about where they can go.
+Instead of letting your Maine Coon free roam your entire house, set limits on where they can go.
 Train your cat not to enter certain rooms, such as bedrooms or any other room that you especially don’t want the protein allergen to be in.
-Doing so will minimize allergies by minimizing the allergen exposure.
+Doing so will minimize allergies by minimizing allergen exposure.

 7. Talk to Your Doctor